Ricardo López Murphy: Personal life

 López Murphy is married with three children.

-López Murphy is often referred to in the media as "the Bulldog", a nickname he has come to embrace himself.
+He is often referred to in the media as "the Bulldog", a nickname he has come to embrace himself.
 He is described as an economist with a graduate degree from the University of Chicago, a militant Catholic and a fan of San Lorenzo de Almagro.
 He is against decriminalization of drug use, and abortion.
 He has called himself "an Alem and Alberdi liberal".

 I follow the Argentine liberal tradition of [Juan Bautista] Alberdi, [Leandro] Alem and [Marcelo T.] Alvear.
 I am very proud of that.
 My ascription to liberal theories is not economic.
 That is a minor issue.
 I am part of a philosophical and moral tradition that has to do with defending the division of powers, controlling whoever exercises power, ensuring equality before the law and preventing someone from claiming the project of my happiness.
 With having the freedom and autonomy to decide my own future.
 I think it is very bad that the defense of liberal ideas is in charge of economists, because in general they start on the wrong side.